junxit/us-congress-bills-114/bill.md

   >     - **(E)** consider whether the weight of the scientific evidence supports the identification of doses of the chemical substance below which no adverse effects can be expected to occur; and
   >     - **(F)** in the case of a risk evaluation requested by a manufacturer under paragraph (3)(A)(ii), ensure that the costs to the Environmental Protection Agency, including contractor costs, of conducting the risk evaluation are paid for by the manufacturer.
   >   - **(5)** *Deadlines*
-  >     - **(A)** *Risk evaluations* The Administrator shall conduct and publish a risk evaluation under this subsection for a chemical substance as soon as reasonably possible, subject to the availability of resources, but not later than 3 years after the date on which—
+  >     - **(A)** *Risk evaluations* The Administrator shall conduct and publish a risk evaluation under this subsection for a chemical substance as soon as reasonably possible, subject to the availability of resources, but not later than—
-  >       - **(i)** the Administrator—
+  >       - **(i)** 3 years after the date on which the Administrator—
   >         - **(I)** makes a determination under paragraph (3)(A)(i); or
   >         - **(II)** begins the risk evaluation under paragraph (3)(B); or
-  >       - **(ii)** a manufacturer requests the risk evaluation under paragraph (3)(A)(ii).
+  >       - **(ii)** in the case of a risk evaluation requested by a manufacturer under paragraph (3)(A)(ii), 2 years after the later of the date on which—
+  >         - **(I)** the manufacturer requests the risk evaluation; or
+  >         - **(II)** if applicable, the risk evaluation is initiated pursuant to subparagraph (B).
+  >     - **(B)** *Deadline adjustment* If the Administrator receives more requests for risk evaluations under paragraph (3)(A)(ii) than the Administrator has resources to conduct by the deadline under subparagraph (A)(ii)(I) (taking into account the requirement in paragraph (4)(F)), the Administrator shall—
+  >       - **(i)** initiate risk evaluations that exceed the Administrator’s allotted resources as soon as resources for such risk evaluations are available; and
+  >       - **(ii)** not collect a fee under section 26 from the manufacturer for a risk evaluation until the Administrator initiates the risk evaluation.
-  >     - **(B)** *Subsection (a) rules* If, based on a risk evaluation conducted under this subsection, the Administrator determines that a chemical substance presents or will present, in the absence of a rule under subsection (a), an unreasonable risk of injury to health or the environment, the Administrator shall—
+  >     - **(C)** *Subsection (a) rules* If, based on a risk evaluation conducted under this subsection, the Administrator determines, without consideration of costs or other non-risk factors, that a chemical substance presents or will present, in the absence of a rule under subsection (a), an unreasonable risk of injury to health or the environment, the Administrator shall—
-  >       - **(i)** propose a rule under subsection (a) for the chemical substance not later than 90 days after the date on which the risk evaluation regarding such chemical substance is published under subparagraph (A); and
+  >       - **(i)** propose a rule under subsection (a) for the chemical substance not later than 1 year after the date on which the risk evaluation regarding such chemical substance is published under subparagraph (A); and
-  >       - **(ii)** publish in the Federal Register a final rule not later than 180 days after the date on which the risk evaluation regarding such chemical substance is published under subparagraph (A).
+  >       - **(ii)** publish in the Federal Register a final rule not later than 2 years after the date on which the risk evaluation regarding such chemical substance is published under subparagraph (A).
-  >     - **(C)** *Extension* If the Administrator determines that additional information is necessary to make a risk evaluation determination under this subsection, the Administrator may extend the deadline under subparagraph (A) accordingly, except that the deadline may not be extended to a date that is later than—
+  >     - **(D)** *Extension* If the Administrator determines that additional information is necessary to make a risk evaluation determination under this subsection, the Administrator may extend the deadline under subparagraph (A) accordingly, except that the deadline may not be extended to a date that is later than—
   >       - **(i)** 90 days after receipt of such additional information; or
-  >       - **(ii)** 2 years after the original deadline.
+  >       - **(ii)** 2 years after the deadline being extended under this subparagraph.
   >   - **(6)** *Determinations of no unreasonable risk*
   >     - **(A)** *Notice and comment* Not later than 30 days before publishing a final determination under this subsection that a chemical substance does not and will not present an unreasonable risk of injury to health or the environment, the Administrator shall make a preliminary determination to such effect and provide public notice of, and an opportunity for comment regarding, such preliminary determination.
-  >     - **(B)** *Potentially exposed subpopulations* The Administrator shall not make a determination under this subsection that a chemical substance will not present an unreasonable risk of injury to health or the environment if the Administrator determines that the chemical substance, under the intended conditions of use, presents or will present an unreasonable risk of injury to 1 or more potentially exposed subpopulations.
+  >     - **(B)** *Potentially exposed subpopulations* The Administrator shall not make a determination under this subsection that a chemical substance will not present an unreasonable risk of injury to health or the environment if the Administrator determines that the chemical substance, under the intended conditions of use, presents or will present an unreasonable risk of injury to one or more potentially exposed subpopulations.
   >     - **(C)** *Final action* A final determination under this subsection that a chemical substance will not present an unreasonable risk of injury to health or the environment shall be considered a final agency action.
   >   - **(7)** *Minimum number* Subject to the availability of appropriations, the Administrator shall initiate 10 or more risk evaluations under paragraphs (3)(A)(i) or (3)(B) in each fiscal year beginning in the fiscal year of the date of enactment of the TSCA Modernization Act of 2015.